Habiba480/hireflow-langgraph/README.md

 2. The script extracts text from the CV and extracts candidate info using the LLM.
 3. A `CandidateState` is created and the workflow is executed.
 4. The final decision is printed to the console.

+> Note: CLI mode currently supports **one CV at a time**.
+For batch uploads and job descriptions, use the Streamlit web app.

 ## Project Structure